 Negotiate for the Best Rate Without Undervaluing Your Contractor

 By all means, negotiate for the best rate and pick the best residential contractor in Orange County.
 Most contractors are willing to negotiate on labor prices or discount materials or supplies.
 General contractors get discounts from suppliers and may be able to share the special price without suffering a loss on the value of their time.
 There are some contractors that offer lower labor price to outdo other bids, but make up for it later on through high markups on supplies or materials.
 Just try not to overdo the negotiation and going for the bottom price.
 Be reasonable and bear in mind that contractors have insurance, overhead and other expenses to cover, too.
 Reputable contractors with good references and a proven track record of delivering high-quality work will not hesitate to walk away from your project if they sense you are undervaluing their experience and skills.

 Get a Contract and Understand the Terms Stipulated

-Make sure read and understand the contract terms before signing.
+Make sure to read and understand the contract terms before signing.
 The most important aspect a contract is the detailed information on the services to be provided.
-If your contractor is replacing a door, it should specify whether the existing door will be removed and disposed of and the new door delivered, installed and painted.
-It should also stipulate the material or brand, warranties and timeline for completing the service.
+If your contractor is replacing a door, it should specify whether the existing door will be removed and disposed of and the new door delivered, installed, and painted.
+It should also stipulate the material or brand, warranties, and timeline for completing the service.
 Pay your contractor the right amount and on time, especially if he/she is providing quality workmanship.
-If your contractor is not fulfilling contractual obligation, you have the right to withhold payment until the work is completed as stipulated in the contract.
-A comprehensive contract sets the expectations, prevents any misunderstandings and legally protects both parties.
+If your contractor is not fulfilling a contractual obligation, you have the right to withhold payment until the work is completed as stipulated in the contract.
+A comprehensive contract sets the expectations, prevents any misunderstandings, and legally protects both parties.

 Check References Carefully